matuzalemmuller/dummy-files-creator/spec/README.md

 ### masOS

-Having Python 3 and PyInstaller installed, you can create the portable version of the app:
+Having ActiveState Tcl, Python 3.7.0 (or later) and PyInstaller, you can create the portable version of the app:

 ```
 pyinstaller --clean --windowed --hidden-import tkinter --onefile tfg_macos.spec
 ```

-After creating the `.pkg` file and the folder with all the libraries, it may be necessary to import the `tk` framework inside the app.
-This happens because PyInstaller may fail importing the `tk` libraries, so that must be done manually.
-The steps on how to import the framework are outlined below:
+After creating the `.pkg` file and the folder with all the libraries, it may be necessary to import the `tk` and `tcl` frameworks inside the app.
+This happens because PyInstaller may fail importing the libraries, so that must be done manually.
+The steps on how to import the frameworks are outlined below:

 * Create folders inside the `Test Files Generator.app` package and the `test-files-generator-darwin` folder for `tk` and `tcl`: